Mean-field approximation for structural balance dynamics in heat-bath: Conclusions

+At a certain temperature $T=T^d$ [for $\{x_{ij}(t=0)\}=0$] or $T=T^c>T^d$ [for $\{x_{ij}(t=0)\}=1$] another discontinuous phase transition occurs when the number of unbalanced triads [\ref{triangle}(b) and \ref{triangle}(d)] abruptly increases, and as a result the system energy density becomes zero [see dashed arrows connecting open symbols in Figures \ref{avexx_vs_T}(b) and \ref{avexx_vs_T}(d)].
+This transition is not seen at a value of $\{x_{ij}\}$, which is zero below and zero above $T^d$ when $\{x_{ij}(t=0)\}=0$.

-This indicates that heating the system from $T=0$ to $T=T^c$ decreases an average $\{ x_{ij}\}$ until $x>x^c$, but above $T^c$ we can only reach $\{ x_{ij}\}=0$.
-Cooling the system from $T>T^c$ towards $T\to 0^+$ will never reproduce positive values of $\{ x_{ij}\}>0$ and in this sense the hysteresis-like loop may be observed in the system.
+We stress that for $T^d<T<T^c$---depending on the initial conditions---the system energy is either close to the ground state or equal to zero [see Figures \ref{avexx_vs_T}(b) and \ref{avexx_vs_T}(d)].
+Assuming initial conditions $\{x_{ij}(t=0)\}=1$ and heating the system from $T=0$ to $T=T^c$ decreases the mean value of $\{ x_{ij}\}$ along the curve $x^u(T)$ to the critical point $x^c$, but above $T^c$ we can only reach $\{ x_{ij}\}=0$.
+The observed transition is irreversible, and cooling the system from $T>T^c$ towards $T\to 0^+$ will never reproduce positive values of $\{ x_{ij}\}>0$ and in this sense the hysteresis-like loop can be observed in the system, thus $(T_c,x_c)$ is a tipping point of our phase diagram \cite{Scheffer_2009}.

-The mean-field approach should work perfectly on complete graph, and indeed, the computer simulations confirm our theoretical approach, \st{} {as} the obtained numerically values $a^c_{\text{nu}}$ agree within its {expanded} uncertainties with analytically calculated values $a^c_{\text{th}}$.
-The direct implementation of Eq.~\eqref{stoch1} follows heat-bath algorithm~\cite[p.~505]{Binder_1997}, which is equivalent to Metropolis scheme~\cite{Metropolis_1953} utilised in Ref.~\onlinecite{PhysRevE.99.062302}.

-The critical temperature $T^c=26.2$ for complete graph with $N=50$ nodes estimated in Ref.~\onlinecite{PhysRevE.99.062302} agrees roughly with our estimation of $T^c$ {for $N=50$}.
-However, in contrast to Ref.~\onlinecite{PhysRevE.99.062302} we show, that critical temperature $T^c$ depends on system size as $T^c=(N-2)/a^c$, where $a^c$ characterises the system independently on the system size $N$.
+The critical temperature $T^c=26.2$ for the complete graph with $N=50$ nodes estimated in Reference~\onlinecite{PhysRevE.99.062302} is roughly in agreement with our estimate of $T^c$ for $N=50$.
+Finding analytically the value of a lower critical temperature $T^d$---where, starting with $\{x_{ij}(t=0)\}=0$, a special mixture of only balanced triangles \ref{triangle}(a) and \ref{triangle}(c) disappears---is beyond predictions of our approach, and it remains a challenge.

-{Finally, we have identified---not mentioned in the commented paper---phase of the system, where values of links take random variables $\{ x_{ij}\}=0$ but the system stays in its ground state with $E=-1$.
-This ground state degeneration is observed for $T<T^d$ with $T^d<T^c$.
-This phase consists of special mixture of balanced triangles ($+++$) and ($+--$), where density of the second type of triads is three times larger than the first one and it corresponds to dividing the set of agents into two coexisting hostile groups.
-Finding value of $T^d$ analytically---where this phase disappears---is beyond predictions of our approach and it remains a challenge.}
+The most interesting result of these investigations for real social networks could be the observation that if such networks are driven by structural balance dynamics, then the balanced bipolar state seems to be the only possible state when the initial configuration of social links is completely random and the strengths of social interactions increase over time.
+To prohibit the emergence of such a polarized state, one could consider introducing additional attributes of interacting agents \cite{Gorski_2023}.

+Finally, we note that Heider's theory may be applied for studies of international relations.
+In Reference~\onlinecite{Antal_2005} authors presented the evolution of relations between countries as a prelude to World War I. Further analysis of historical data is in progress \cite{Bartesaghi_2022}.